iqunet/tutorials/_posts/2024-7-23-power-quality.md

 ---

 ### Sensor Deployment and Capabilities
-One of our clients requested the installation of a power quality monitoring system at the entry point of one of their compressor rooms.
-The goal of this monitoring system is to gain better insights into both cumulative energy consumption and potential infrastructure improvements based on the captured sensor data.

-To achieve this, we deployed two sensors on the compressor room's electrical supply, each with a specific focus:

 One of our clients asked to install a power quality monitoring system at the entry point of one of their compressor rooms.
 The goal of this monitoring system is to gain insight in both the cumulative energy consumption and also